suryakant-sahoo/Sales-Performance-Analytics/PowerBI-Analysis/README.md

 1st September 2026:
 --Creating a dashboard for stakeholders who wants to see KPI numbers instead of just analyzing.The canvas contains all the dimensions in slicer format and all the KPI and leading metrics in visualization.

+--Create all Slicers in one group including Date Hierarachy , region , sub region ,segment , industry.
+And display all KPI metrics in cards visuals which helps us to show the direct perfromance of the company.
+KPI metrics onclide: Total Sales , Total Profit , Total QTY , Profit Margin % , Avg Order value , Sales growth % , segent % contriution ins ales and industry % in sales.

 #work in progress